UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 ---

-## Plotting the data immediately reveals the differences to the human eye
+## Plotting the data immediately reveals patterns in the data

-### There are clear patterns in these datasets that we could not detect from only looking at the raw numbers or some summary statistics
+### We could not detect these patterns from only looking at the raw numbers or summary statistics

 <img src="/module1/modified-anscombes.svg" alt="" width="60%"></img>